 violent and needless disturbance

 the feeling you have when you are satisfied with yourself

 traipsing through the woods lighting firecrackers you were simultaneously hacking into the faculty network and printing out false progress reports on school stationery?

-not possible to deny
+not possible to contradict